Boating in Rajsamand Lake

 Who built Rajsamand Lake?

-This Lake was created by building of a bow-shaped dam over river Gomti by Maharana RajSingh-I, a contemporary of Mughal emperor Aurangzeb.
+This lake was formed by the construction of a bow-shaped dam across the River Gomti by Maharana RajSingh I, who was a contemporary of the Mughal emperor Aurangzeb.

-In 1661, this region suffered from a severe drought and famine.
-Maharana Rajsingh got this dam constructed to provide employment and relief to the victims of the widespread deprivation.
+In 1661, the region experienced a severe drought and famine.
+Maharana RajSingh initiated the construction of this dam to provide employment and relief to those affected by the extensive hardship.

-It is among the oldest relief works done in Rajasthan.
-The construction of the dam took over fourteen years and an approximate investment of around 1.25 crores.
+It stands as one of the earliest relief efforts in Rajasthan.
+The dam’s construction spanned over fourteen years, with an estimated investment of about 1.25 crores.

 Maharana Rajsingh